Screening for breakthroughs: Introduction

 More distantly related is the large literature on dynamic adverse-selection models with cheap-talk communication (contrast with \ref{bullet:evidence}) and no scope for the agent to constrain the principal's choice of allocation (contrast with \ref{bullet:permission}).
-The strand on dynamic `delegation' allows for non-transferable utility, as we do; \footnote{See \textcite{JacksonSonnenschein2007,Frankel2016jet,Guo2016,GrenadierMalenkoMalenko2016,LiMatouschekPowell2017,LipnowskiRamos2020,GuoHorner2020,DeclippelEliazFershtmanRozen2021}.} otherwise the literature tends to focus on monetary transfers. \footnote{E.g. \textcite{Roberts1983,BaronBesanko1984,CourtyLi2000,Battaglini2005,EsoSzentes2007restud,EsoSzentes2007rand,Board2007,PavanSegalToikka2014}.} \textcite{GreenTaylor2016} show how moral hazard may be mitigated by conditioning pay and termination on self-reported progress, \footnote{In their model, the agent privately observes a signal indicating that a valuable (and observable) breakthrough is within reach.
-There is no conflict of interest in our sense; the difficulty is instead that of incentivising unobservable (breakthrough-hastening) effort.
-Although there is adverse selection, moral hazard is the focus: without it, the principal has no reason to elicit the signal.
-See also \textcite{FengEtal2021}.} while \textcite{Madsen2020} studies how monitoring can help to elicit progress reports. \footnote{In this paper, an agent privately observes when a project `expires', and a principal chooses when to terminate the project.
-The agent prefers late termination, while the principal wishes to terminate at expiry.
-The focus is on how best to condition pay and termination on a noisy signal of expiry.
-(Were there no signal, non-trivial screening would be impossible since the agent's preferences are the same whatever her type [expiry date].)}
+The strand on dynamic `delegation' allows for non-transferable utility, as we do; \footnote{See \textcite{JacksonSonnenschein2007,MatsushimaMiyazakiYagi2010,Frankel2016jet,Guo2016,LiMatouschekPowell2017,LipnowskiRamos2020,GuoHorner2020,DeclippelEliazFershtmanRozen2021}.} otherwise the literature tends to focus on monetary transfers. \footnote{E.g. \textcite{Roberts1982,BaronBesanko1984,CourtyLi2000,Battaglini2005,EsoSzentes2007restud,EsoSzentes2007rand,Board2007,PavanSegalToikka2014}.} A recent strand examines models which, like ours, feature private information about \emph{when,} rather than about \emph{what.} For example, \textcite{GreenTaylor2016} show how moral hazard may be mitigated by conditioning pay and termination on cheap-talk `progress reports'. \footnote{See also \textcite{FengEtal2023}.} In their model, the agent privately observes the arrival of a signal which indicates that project completion is within reach (given enough effort).
+Completion is observable.
+There is no conflict of interest in our sense; instead, the challenge is to incentivise unobservable (completion-hastening) effort.
+(Absent this moral hazard, the principal would have no reason to elicit the signal.)
+Relatedly, \textcite{Madsen2022} studies how cheap-talk progress reports may be elicited by conditioning pay and termination on a contractible signal.
+In his model, the agent privately observes when a project `expires', and the principal decides when to terminate the project.
+The principal (agent) prefers termination close to expiry (as late as possible).
+Crucially, there is a noisy contractible signal of expiry. \footnote{If there were no contractible signal, then non-trivial screening would be impossible, since the agent's preferences are the same whatever her type (expiry date).} Both of these papers use the term `deadline', as we do, but mean quite different things by it. \footnote{Deterministic hard deadlines, as in our result, appear only in the benchmark case of Green and Taylor in which there is no signal (a case unrelated to our model and Madsen's).
+In Green and Taylor, `(soft) deadline' means a time after which termination may randomly occur if the agent has not yet reported the signal's arrival.
+Madsen uses `(soft) deadline' to mean that termination depends on the realisation of the contractible signal.}